RKeaves/optimizing-qbittorrent/README.md

 ### Basic Internal Settings

 The most important setting is to cap upload in qBittorrent to about 80% of your overall upload capacity.
 If the upload cap is set too high (or unlimited), download speeds may suffer due to interference with outgoing communications (acknowledgment signals, resend requests, etc.).
 Other settings are adjusted to distribute your upload effectively among peers.

+> **Additional Insight:** Keeping the upload cap slightly lower than your maximum upload speed can prevent congestion and ensure that incoming data is processed without delay.

 ---